KamilSJaron/smudgeplot/README.md

 ## Acknowledgements

 This [blogpost](http://www.everydayanalytics.ca/2014/09/5-ways-to-do-2d-histograms-in-r.html) by Myles Harrison has largely inspired the visual output of smudgeplots.
 The colourblind friendly colour theme was suggested by @ggrimes.
 Grateful for helpful comments of beta testers and pre-release chatters!

+## Changelong

+#### 0.5

+ + experimental feature to extract sequences of the kmers in the pair; this functionality will hopefully restore at some point together with functionality to assess the quality of assembly.
+ + histograms are back

+#### 0.4

+ + the search for the kmer pair will be within both canonical and non-canonical k-mer sets (Gene demonstrated it makes a difference)
+ + the tool will be supporting FastK kmer counter only
+ + the backend by Gene is paralelized and massively faster
+ + the intermediate file will be a flat file with the 2d histogram with cov1, cov2, freq columns (as opposed to list of coverages of pairs cov1 cov2);
+ + completelly revamped plot showing how all individual kmer pairs insead of agregating them into squares
+ + new smudge detection algorithm based on grid projection on the smudge plane (working, but under revisions at the moment)
+ + R package smudgeplot was retired and is no longer used